envision-mods/docs/api/classes/EnvisionPortal/DataMapper.md

 ### update

-Updates an existing record in the database.
+Updates an existing entity in the database.

 ```php
 public update(\EnvisionPortal\EntityInterface $entity): void